-The awards will be in three categories:
+The awards are in three categories:

-Individual awards: people can nominate an unsung hero in the Clutha Community.
+Individual awards: people can nominate an unsung hero in the Clutha community.

 Youth Spirit Award: for a year 13 student who has greatly contributed to their school and community during their time as a student.
 Anyone can enter a student for a Youth Spirit Award (including the student themselves).
 The award is open to all Year 13 students, and multiple entries from the same school will be accepted.